Scooletz/blog.scooletz.com-posts/2019-06-04-cosmosdb-and-its-limitations.md

 This is how CosmosDB addresses the lack of the client side interactive transactions.
 If you want to run a transaction between multiple documents, you need to write a stored procedure that will be run by CosmosDB.
 To make this happen, you provide a snippet of javascript and register it in the database.
 Why Javascript you say?
 The reason for this is that CosmosDB runs [the Chakra javascript engine](https://github.com/microsoft/ChakraCore) on every node to enable hosting and executing the operations.
 For sure there are some question to be answered:

-1. Can I run the stored procedure for an infinite time period?
+> Can I run the stored procedure for an infinite time period?

 *Nope*.
 You can't do it.
 The stored procedure is run in the Leader of a specific partition.
 Its time is precious!
 You don't want to use it for counting *sin(x)* or something similar.
 Additionally, once the execution is started, CosmosDB will start a Snapshot transaction.
 Limiting the time of the snapshot is crucial to do not keep the old data in the hot set.

-1. Can CosmosDB inform me about breaching the execution time?
+> Can CosmosDB inform me about breaching the execution time?

 Yes.
 CosmosDB returns a bool value from its js methods.
 You can construct a flow, that will quickly abort when there's no more budget for your stored procedure.

-1. Can I access and update multiple documents?
+> Can I access and update multiple documents?

 Yes, but only within a single partition.
 Remember, stored procedures are run on Leader of a specific partition.
 It can access its data and that's all.

-### Do I need to care about it?
+### Do I need to care about it

 It's up to you.
 If you store "just some documents", probably you don't need to.
 If you think about CosmosDB as a primary store for GBs or TBs of data, especially, when there are some heavy processes that work on these data, definitely you should spend some time on learning about CosmosDB design choices.